 In 1996 he founded GRS – an internationally recognized independent gemological research firm.
 Dr. Peretti’s professional accomplishments have been acknowledged by the European Federation of Geologists (Paris, France) where he was awarded the distinction of European Geologist – 2000.
 Dr. Peretti’s ongoing laboratory work includes mine expeditions, visiting cutting and treatment centres, and collaboration with universities and research scientists, earning him recognition as one of the world’s foremost expert gemologists.

 His published research appears in Contributions to Gemology, a publication of GRS plus other internationally recognized journals including Gems & Gemology (USA), Journal of Gemology (GB), Australian Gemologist (AUS), Neue Zürcher Zeitung (Switzerland), Contributions to Mineralogy and Petrology (GER), Earth and Planetary Science Letters (NL), American Mineralogist (USA) and other mineralogical periodicals.
 His work has also been featured on Swiss and other European television programs.

 GRS laboratory reports for important gemstones signed by Dr. A. Peretti have been referenced in catalogues of internationally acclaimed auction houses in New York, Geneva, London, Paris and Hong Kong.
-Currently he serves as director and owner of GRS Switzerland, Hong Kong, Thailand and Sri Lanka.
+Currently he serves as director and owner of GRS laboratories in Switzerland, France, Hong Kong, Thailand, Sri Lanka and USA.